 My friend Marina, who grew up in France, often jokes with her husband about the advice Americans offer for preparing leafy greens.
-They both volunteer at their local food co-op, and whenever they ask for a recipe, people always say "just saute it in olive oil with garlic".
-This anecdote was on my mind a few months ago when faced with a head of beet greens from a bunch of beets I'd bought at the market.
+They both volunteer at their local food co-op, and whenever they ask for a recipe, people always say, "Just sauté it in olive oil with garlic."
+This anecdote was on my mind a few months ago when I was faced with a head of beet greens from a bunch of beets I'd bought at the market.
 My thoughts wandered to creamed spinach.
-I figured "why not", guessing a warm bath in some milk might tame their bitterness, while softening them up, too.
+I figured "Why not?" and guessed that a warm bath in some milk might tame their bitterness while softening them up, too.
 A little bit of grated potato is my secret for thickening this up a bit.
 A generous pinch of freshly grated nutmeg makes the whole dish sparkle. —Jennifer Perillo

 Sea salt and freshly ground black pepper, to taste

 Take the beet greens and separate the leaves from the stems (you can save the stems for juicing).
 Using a paring knife, remove any thick "ribs" from each leaf.
 Add the greens to a salad spinner, or strainer, and rinse to remove any dirt.
 Pat the greens in a towel, and coarsely chop them (you should have about 2 cups/85 grams worth); set aside.

 Melt the butter and oil in a 2-quart pot.
 Add the shallots.
 Cook until lightly golden, 1 to 2 minutes.
 Add the beet greens.
 Season with salt and pepper (I season generously with the pepper for extra oomph, but feel free to go light if you prefer).